gambitproject/gambit/doc/developer.catalog.rst

    For extensive form games, you may optionally commit a curated ``.ef`` file alongside the ``.efg`` (e.g. ``catalog/source/game.ef``).
-   When present, ``update.py`` will use this file directly as input to DrawTree instead of auto-generating the layout from the ``.efg``, preserving any hand-tuned layout.
+   When present, ``update.py`` will use this file directly as input to gtdraw instead of auto-generating the layout from the ``.efg``, preserving any hand-tuned layout.
-   Consult the `DrawTree docs <https://www.gambit-project.org/gtdraw/>`_ for the ``.ef`` format.
+   Consult the `gtdraw docs <https://www.gambit-project.org/gtdraw/>`_ for the ``.ef`` format.

-   In general, ``.ef`` files should only be added when the layout they provide differs significantly from what DrawTree produces automatically; if the auto-generated layout is reasonable, there is no need to include one.
+   In general, ``.ef`` files should only be added when the layout they provide differs significantly from what gtdraw produces automatically; if the auto-generated layout is reasonable, there is no need to include one.

    If the game has an original layout from a published source (e.g. a textbook or journal article),